percona/percona-server/doc/source/management/innodb_fake_changes.rst

  Support for Fake Changes
 ==========================

 Restarting a slave server in a replication environment or setting up new slave server can cause a replication reads slower.
 This is happening because replication in |MySQL| is single-threaded and because it needs to read the data before it can execute the queries.
-The process can be speeded up by having prefetch threads to warm the server: replay statements and then rollback at commit.
+The process can be sped up by having prefetch threads to warm the server: replay statements and then rollback at commit.

 That makes prefetch simple but has high overhead from locking rows only to undo changes at rollback.